-Request units in Azure Cosmos DB
+Request Units in Azure Cosmos DB

-The cost of all database operations is normalized by Azure Cosmos DB and is expressed in terms of Request Units (RUs).
+The cost of all database operations is normalized by Azure Cosmos DB and is expressed by Request Units (RUs).
 The cost to read a 1-KB item is 1 Request Unit (RU).
-All other database operations are similarly assigned a cost in terms of RUs.
-Regardless of the API you are using to interact with your Azure Cosmos container and the database operation (write, read, query), costs are always measured in terms of RUs.
+All other database operations are similarly assigned a cost by using RUs.
+No matter which API you use to interact with your Azure Cosmos container, costs are always measured by RUs.
+Whether the database operation is a write, read, or query, costs are always measured in RUs.